 In the interest of less time and energy spent on calculations, we decided to take a more practical course of action.
 If there were any regions of Skate Park Planet with extreme weather conditions, we could send the cops there.
 Our investigations soon revealed that temperatures on the entire planet range from 500 to 600 degrees Celsius.
 There are also Hydrogen Peroxide thunderstorms that hammer its surfaces day in and day out.

 So we didn’t need to worry about what to do with the cops.
 No skating would be had in the canyons of Skate Park Planet though, which we were pretty bummed about.

 The good news was that back in our neighborhood, the new faces were freaked the fuck out by everything they were hearing about dark clouds and disappearing cops and they moved back to wherever they came from.

 The F.B.I. was brought in and they developed their own A.W.P.W.D.’s.
 We expected this though and were waiting for them with A.W.P.W.D. disruptors.

 Fifty or so F.B.I. agents into the wormhole later, the neighborhood is still safe.
 We also located a new Skate Park Planet similar in terrain to the first one.
 There, temperatures are about what they are in a hot Philly July and it never rains.
 All that’s needed are a few more calculations and we’ll be ready to take our first trip.

-Daniel Richter has a sense of humor we really appreciate.
-Photo by him as well.
+DK has a sense of humor we appreciate.
+Photo by them as well.
 This story originally appeared in season one episode one (not our pilot episode, mind you) of Metropolarity: Journal for Speculative Vision & Critical Liberation Technologies